SupremeCommanderMaps/survival_horde_ee/README.md

 Under development

-* Added extra values for health multiplier option
+* Added extra values for the health multiplier option
+* Added extra values for the spawn delay option

 ### Version 16